 The summer of 1969.

 Just over a year earlier the streets of Paris heaved with students and workers, teachers and truckers, plumbers and poets waving banners and chanting revolutionary slogans.
 11,000,000 workers went on strike.
 France was on its knees.
 But then the flame of the May ’68 Revolution spluttered.
 In June’s election the conservatives gained a solid mandate, and when the dust settled it was like May had never happened.

 There were obvious lessons in this, but they bounced off the heads of Japan’s radical students.
 Meanwhile, their campuses remained woefully unhappy, overcrowded institutions whose professors remained uncontaminated by concern for their students.

 With a few praiseworthy exceptions a typical Japanese university was administered by President Under-the-table and Dean Kickback.
 You were “taught” by Professor Ivory-Tower and his assistant, Professor Thinking-About-Ways-To-Improve-My-Lectures-Would-Just-Be-A-Waste-Of-Precious-Milliseconds.

 Desperately needed student housing was still being demolished and the vacant blocks sold to real estate pirates.
 But … what differentiated 1960 from 1969 were (a) the Vietnam War and (b) all the left-wing factions.

 The May ’68 demonstrators protested the Vietnam War – as if Washington gave a hoot what the Frenchies thought – but they also protested underfunded universities, outdated teaching methods, government arrogance and bureaucratic sloth.
 This resonated with Japan’s students.
 Even so, France was a world away from Indochina.
 The Vietnam War was on Japan’s doorstep.
 American air and naval units in Japan and Okinawa routinely launched attacks on Vietnam.

 Students nationwide condemned their craven government’s willingness to make Japan a cog in Uncle Sam’s war machine.
 The Japanese Left was divided on everything except Vietnam.
 On that it stood firmly united.

-Visit any major Japanese university in 1969 and you couldn’t miss the wild disagreements – except on the Vietnam issue – everywhere.
-The campus would be a veritable jungle of political consciousness groups, revolutionary brigades, revolutionary fronts, revolutionary armies, revolutionary corps, revolutionary alliances, revolutionary councils, solidarity committees and action cells.
-Everyone was anti-this and pro-that.
+Visit any major Japanese campus in 1969 and you couldn’t miss the spectrum of opinions – except on the Vietnam issue – everywhere you looked.
+It would be a jungle of political consciousness groups, revolutionary brigades, revolutionary fronts, revolutionary corps, revolutionary armies, revolutionary alliances, revolutionary councils, solidarity committees and action groups.
+Everyone was anti-this / pro-that.
 Everyone was an -ist or an -ite.